How to build a professional development plan for teachers

 A professional development plan can help new and experienced teachers pursue lifelong learning while staying ahead of the curve.
 However, crafting an individual professional development plan for teachers of all stripes can seem like a daunting task.
 With so many priorities on the typical teacher’s radar, it’s hard to know where to start.

-This guide provides a 4-step framework for building a professional development plan that fosters better teaching and ultimately improved student achievement.
+This guide provides a 4-step framework for building a teacher professional development plan and professional development plan template that fosters better teaching and ultimately improved student achievement.

 Creating a professional development plan for teachers starts with taking stock of your strengths and weaknesses.
 Just as teachers use triangulated data to inform decision-making for students, using multiple sources of data for self-evaluation can lead to a more tailored and effective professional development plan.